The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship

 - Must be a U.S. resident;

-- In order to receive the award, must be enrolled in an undergraduate or certificate-level CFP Board Registered Program (if not enrolled at the time of applying, scholarship awardees will have up to 3 months to enroll or forfeit the award);
+- In order to receive the award, must be enrolled in an undergraduate or certificate-level CFP Board Registered Program.
+Click here for a list of eligible programs.
+If not enrolled at the time of applying, scholarship awardees will have up to 3 months to enroll or forfeit the award;

 - Must provide documentation of program enrollment and costs prior to receiving the award;